TanerTure/Gitpractice/mysllabus.md

 ## _Grading_
 1. Attendance 10%
 2. Quizzes 90%
-..2.
-5 quizzes throughout the semester
+⋅⋅2.
+6 quizzes throughout the semester
+⋅⋅2.
+One quiz will be dropped